Mario-King-64/SunCreamer/README.md

 # SunCreamer
-A Ssun lotion game made by the SunCreamer team.
+A Sun lotion game made by the SunCreamer team.